-Potential applicants should first contact the program director at 803-323-4572 or mla@winthrop.edu to discuss their interest prior to the application process.
-Program admission requires a baccalaureate degree, an additional essay (see below), and an interview with the program director (in some circumstances an inquiry and interview may precede the actual application process).
+Admission Requirements.
+Potential applicants should first contact the program director at 803/323-4485 or mla@winthrop.edu to discuss their interest prior to the application process.
+Program admission requires a baccalaureate degree, a 5-6 page double-spaced essay describing why the applicant wishes to enter the program, two letters of recommendation, and an interview with the program director (in some circumstances an inquiry and interview may precede the actual application process).
 Although the entire application is reviewed when making admission decisions, a minimum GPA of 3.0 during the undergraduate career is preferred.

-Applications should be submitted to the Graduate School office.
-Complete applications consist of the following:
+The letters of recommendation requirement may be waived based on extenuating circumstances after an applicant has conferred with the Program Director.
+All application materials are submitted to the Graduate School Office.